Joel-Ung/Portfolios/README.md

 ---

-### Superstore Marketing Campaign - SAS Curiosity Cup 2025
+### :convenience_store: Superstore Marketing Campaign - SAS Curiosity Cup 2025

 The reporting analysis presents the superstore's marketing strategy and focuses on the effectiveness of a campaign offering gold memberships, which provide a 20% discount on all purchases.
 Using predictive modelling techniques, customer behaviours and preferences were analysed to determine the key factors influencing offer acceptance.